A street view of the Myshall Inn with road signs and flags flying near a roundabout.

 Events & Seasonal Highlights

-• St Brigid’s Well Pattern Day (14 September) – Locals and visitors gather at the well for a traditional pilgrimage, often accompanied by folk music and a modest market.
+• St Brigid’s Well Pattern Day (14 September) – The community gathers at the holy well for a traditional pilgrimage.
+Expect local music, seasonal stalls, and a relaxed village atmosphere.

-• Naomh Eoin GAA fixtures (May–August) – Summer matches provide a chance to experience local sport culture; the club’s pitch is a short walk from the village centre.
+• Naomh Eoin GAA Fixtures (May–August) – Summer football and hurling matches provide a genuine glimpse into rural Irish sporting culture.
+The pitch is a short walk from the village centre.